Wilhelm, 4th Prince of Waldburg-Zeil: Early life

 Constantin was born on 26 November 1835 at Neutrauchburg Castle in Isny im Allgäu.
 He was the eldest son of Constantin, 3rd Prince of Waldburg-Zeil and Countess Maximiliane von Quadt-Wykrath-Isny (1813–1874).
 Among his siblings were Count Konstantin of Waldburg-Zeil (who married Baroness Ludwina von Hruby-Gelenj); Count Karl of Waldburg-Syrgenstein (who married Countess Sophie von Waldburg-Zeil-Wurzach); and Countess Anna of Waldburg-Zeil (who married Baron Nikolaus Rudolf von Enzberg).

 His paternal grandparents were Franz, 2nd Prince of Waldburg-Zeil-Trauchburg and Princess Christiane of Löwenstein-Wertheim-Rosenberg (a daughter of Dominic Constantine, Prince of Löwenstein-Wertheim-Rochefort).
 His maternal grandparents were Count Wilhelm von Quadt-Wykradt-Isny and Countess Maria Anna von Thurn-Valsassina.
 Among his maternal family was uncle Count Friedrich von Quadt-Wykradt-Isny (who married Countess Marianne of Rechberg and Rothenlöwen).

-Wilhelm initially attended the Universities of Freiburg, Paris and Munich before attending the academy in Hohenheim to study agriculture and forestry.
+Wilhelm initially attended the University of Freiburg, the University of Paris, and the Ludwig-Maximilians-Universität München before attending the Hohenheim Agricultural Academy to study agriculture and forestry.